 While QII has been a compliance option in the standards, it is not universal residential industry practice in California but is relatively common as a compliance credit in new construction.
-An estimated 24 percent of registered single family projects and 13 percent of registered multifamily projects took the QII credit between January 2015 and April 20161.
-Making this part of the prescriptive package will have a minor impact on builders already using QII as a compliance credit to meet or exceed code, although they would no longer have this measure as a compliance credit tool.
+An estimated 24 percent of registered single family projects and 13 percent of registered multifamily projects took the QII credit between January 2015 and April 2016.1 Making this part of the prescriptive package will have a minor impact on builders already using QII as a compliance credit tool.
 Builders that are not currently using QII for code compliance will need additional time and training to ensure cavity insulation is installed per manufacturers' specifications, and to allow time for the HERS Rater to verify the installation.
 In 2013, QII inspection procedures were significantly revised, which aligned them better with ENERGY STAR's Thermal Bypass Checklist (EPA.
 2015).
-The differences resulted in more stringent inspection procedures and more compliance challenges for HERS Raters in the field.
+The differences resulted in more stringent inspection procedures for HERS Raters and more compliance challenges for builders.